NCAS-CMS/cf-python/docs/source/tutorial.rst

 ``verbose='INFO'``.

-By default, *verbose* is set to `None`, in which case the value of the `cf.LOG_LEVEL` setting is used to determine which messages, if any, are filtered out.
+By default, *verbose* is set to `None`, in which case the value of the `cf.log_level` setting is used to determine which messages, if any, are filtered out.